Chuckame/marlin-console-configurator/README.md

     generate-profile      Generate a profile from given marlin constants files
       Usage: generate-profile [options] /path1 /path2 ...
 The marlin constants folder or files paths
         Options:
+          --diff-from
+            The marlin constants folder or files paths from where you want to make a diff.
+If gathered, the generated profile will contains only the diff between those files and the command files
         * --output, -o
             The output profile path, will be overwritten if already existing file.
 If 'console' is specified, the profile will just be printed to the console